From boosting retention to bridging the generation gap, reverse mentoring is brimming with potential.

-Read full article: The Globe and Mail, November 11, 2014
+Read full article: The Globe and Mail, June 21, 2016

-This is Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail.
-Today I am delighted to speak to Michael Useem [a management professor] from the Wharton Business School.
+Professor Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail, talks with MIT’s Michael Cusumano.

 Read full transcript: The Globe and Mail, June 14, 2016

 Going through the foyer to the ballroom, we bumped into regulars of this yearly Soirée: radio host Mitsou and her husband Iohann Martin.
 TV host and producer Eric Salvail, radio and TV host Isabelle Racicot with husband music executive Donald Robins.
 Also there, TV host and producer Herby Moreau.
 It wasn’t long before I got to catch up with Montreal notables Lynn and Andy Nulman, McGill professor Karl Moore, restaurateur Carlos Ferreira (Euro-chic in green pants).
 And, wanting to get some Just For Laughs exclusives, I cozied up to its COO, Bruce Hills: no dice.

 We know that introverts prefer to work alone or in small groups.
 These quiet, inwardly-focused types usually do their best work with concentrated focus, away from ruckus of brainstorming sessions and team mash-ups where extroverts thrive.